martinbros/9SegCounter/README.md

 - 3 8-bit messages: set the RGB values of the digits to be displayed

-- 6 8-bit messages: set the RGB values of the first digit and then second digit to be displayed
+- 6 8-bit messages: set the RGB values of the tens place digit and then ones place digit to be displayed

-- Address is XXX

-- 1 8-bit message: Address pointer from which the display will pull the data stored in EEPROM and update the display to show that number
+- 2 8-bit message: Address pointer from which the display will pull the data stored in EEPROM and update the display to show that number

-- 2 8-bit messages: first byte is a memory location, second byte is the data to be stored
+- 4 8-bit messages: first 2 bytes is a memory location, third byte is the data to be stored, the last is a throwaway

 ### GP1 Interface